Mage: The Awakening: Paths and Orders

 The Orders have competing agendas and opposing beliefs, leading to a lack of cooperation and trust, however this does not lead to open warfare between the Orders.
 When enemies of the Orders, such as the Seers of the Throne, appear, the Orders put aside their differences, as their squabbles are petty compared to the battle between the Oracles and the Exarchs.

 Legacies

-Legacies are an optional third grouping, literally portrayed as refinements of one's soul that are passed on from master to student.
+Legacies are an optional third grouping, portrayed as refinements of one's soul that are passed on from master to student.
 These grant additional innate benefits, including abilities and gifts called Attainments, which are exempt from the usual Paradox.
-Certain Legacies exist—which might practice unwholesome arts such as necromancy or infernalism, or perhaps simply espouse political views that are unpopular amongst local mages—known as Left-Handed Legacies.
+Some Legacies are known as "left-handed", a name meaning that mages widely disapprove of membership in that legacy, usually due to the left-handed legacy encouraging taboo practices such as destroying artifacts, consuming souls, or abandoning one's mortal body.
 They are largely meant as antagonists rather than player characters.
-Many who practice these have a low Wisdom score, representing a progressive moral decline that comes from practicing them.